Efficient Audio-Visual Speech Separation with Discrete Lip Semantics and Multi-Scale Global-Local Attention: Results

 \subsection{Effectiveness of the Pretrained Video Encoder}

 To verify the effectiveness of the DP-LipCoder, we conducted a separation comparison with pretrained video encoders on LRS2 dataset \citep{afouras2018deep}.
 Specifically, the baselines include: (i) 3D ResNet-18 \citep{ma2021lip} pretrained on lip-reading task; (ii) Autoencoder (AE) \citep{martel2023audio} pretrained on single-frame reconstruction task; (iii) LipCoder, a variant of DP-LipCoder by removing the reconstruction path to examine the effectiveness of the semantic path; and (iv) DP-LipCoder, incorporating the reconstruction and semantic paths (see Figure~\ref{fig:video-ae-pipeline}).
+For a detailed introduction to AE and 3D ResNet-18, see Appendix \ref{app:pretrain_video}.

 As shown in Table~\ref{tab:different_video}, the results confirm the effectiveness of introducing discrete visual features for AVSS.
 Both LipCoder and DP-LipCoder leverage the advantages of discrete encoding, achieving clear gains over the continuous autoencoder baseline, with SI-SNRi improvements of at least 1.0 dB.
 This demonstrates that quantizing visual signals into a discrete “visual vocabulary” encourages more compact and discriminative representations, thereby enhancing separation performance.
 In addition, the proposed method is highly efficient compared with existing SOTA systems.
 Taking 3D ResNet-18 as a reference, DP-LipCoder attains a comparable SI-SNRi (within 0.2 dB) while reducing parameters by 93\% and MACs by 70\%.
 These findings highlight the strong trade-off between performance and efficiency enabled by our discretization scheme, offering new insights for lightweight yet effective AV system design.
 Based on this balance, we adopted the DP-LipCoder for visual feature extraction.
-Further lip reconstruction results are reported in Appendix~\ref{app:pretrain_video}.
+Further ablation studies confirm the critical role of the VQ module, which contributes approximately 0.5 dB to the SI-SNRi by enhancing semantic alignment.
+Detailed results and analysis are provided in Appendix~\ref{appendix:vq_ablation}.

 \textbf{Generalization to Existing Separation Architectures:} To evaluate the generalization ability of DP-LipCoder, we replaced the original video encoders in several AVSS models with our DP-LipCoder, while keeping the rest of the models unchanged.
 As shown in Table~\ref{tab:diff_model_video}, although DP-LipCoder results in a slight performance drop, the substantial efficiency gain makes it acceptable for practical deployment.
 In particular, under resource-constrained scenarios, DP-LipCoder provides an efficient visual encoding solution.